 For the 2016 taxation year, Form T2091 only had to be filed if your home was not your principal residence for the whole time that you owned it.
 This form requires input of the proceeds, adjusted cost base, outlays and expenses related to the sale, and other information required to calculate the capital gain.

 paragraph 2.15 indicates that the T2091 must be filed if:

 (# of years home is principal residence +

 1) x capital gain

 The extra year in the top of the equation (the "one-plus rule") means that when a person moves, both the old home and the new home will be treated as a principal residence in the year of the move, even though only one of them can actually be designated as such for that year.
 For dispositions occurring after October 3, 2016, the "one-plus" factor applies only where the taxpayer is resident in Canada during the year in which they acquire the property.
 On Schedule 3 of the 2016 tax return, in the section titled "Principal Residence Designation", you can tick #1 to designate the property to have been your principal residence for all the years owned.
 If you sold your principal residence in 2016 and purchased another one, by ticking #1 you are designating the property as your principal residence for all years including the year of sale (or for all years except one year), and you will not have to complete Form T2091(IND) - but for the 2017 and later taxation years the T2091 still must be completed.
 CRA indicates that you should keep your decision in writing for future reference, especially for when property #2 is sold.
-See Sale of your principal residence on the CRA website for more information.
+See Disposing of your principal residence on the CRA website for more information.